SoftwareAG/cumulocity-self-service-certification/docs/information-model.md

   deviceInformation: {
     parent: 'foundationModules',
     status: {
         // set by MS: added to indicate the status of each capability
         code: 'FAILED', // set by MS
       },
+    parts: {
+      parent: 'deviceInformation',
+      status: {
+        // set by MS: added to indicate the status of each capability
+        code: 'FAILED', // set by MS
+        },
+      mandatory: true, // true, false or obmitted (= false)
       capabilities: {
           c8y_IsDevice: {
             status: {
               code: 'FAILED',
               text: 'The fragment <code>c8y_IsDevice</code> was not found in the inventory object of the device.', // HTML supported
+            },
           },
       },
     },
   },